The only servicewoman killed during the Katyn Massacre in WWII

-The Ukrainian Famine lasted from 1923 to 1933 and killed nearly 4 million people.
+The Ukrainian Famine lasted from 1923 to 1933 and killed nearly 4 million people, including the only woman killed in what would become known as the Katyn Massacre.
 Known as the Holodomor, the famine was blamed on the Poles who were subsequently targeted by Stalin and the NKVD, a precursor to the KGB.
 Vsevolod Balytskyim, the head of NKVD in Ukraine blamed the mass starvation of Ukrainians on the “Polish Military Organization.”
 Moreover, Poles accused of belonging to the PMO were also guilty of espionage.
 Suspected PMO members were “taken care of” by the NKVD.

 On August 11, 1937, Operational Order 00485 was signed and went into effect.
 This anti-Polish order provided for the complete liquidation of all potential members of the PMO with a sentence of either execution or confinement in a prison camp.
 Because all Poles were suspected to be PMO members, the order effectively called for the elimination of the Polish people in Ukraine.